2020 awards shortlist: Meet our campaigning nominees

 In 2019, the winner of this category was Cartoonists Rights Network International, which challenges threats and abuses against editorial cartoonists worldwide.

-The winner of the 2020 journalism award will be chosen by a panel of judges which includes Cindy Gallop, founder and CEO of MakeLoveNotPorn, the world’s first user-generated, human-curated social sex videosharing platform
+The winner of the 2020 award for campaigning will be chosen by a panel of judges which includes Cindy Gallop, founder and CEO of MakeLoveNotPorn, the world’s first user-generated, human-curated social sex videosharing platform

 .